 3) Move your body.
 This means also not sitting too much.
 Not only because it burns calories, which it does, or because exercise shapes muscle, which it does.
 Activity also restores equilibrium and willpower, giving you more resources for sticking to your plant.
 See 5 minute willpower workout #1: Exercise, the closest thing to a willpower magic bullet.

 Action item: Find small chunks of time throughout the day to move your body.
 Even if you are getting in your workouts, be mindful of the power even 2 – 5 minutes of moving your muscles to restore well-being and inner strength.
+Get a Fitbit to help monitor your daily exercise.
+Seeing how much you actually do each day and help to motivate you.
+Check out a review of the new Fitbit on Mobile Mob to see if it would suit you.

 4) Meditate.
 Breathe and be.
 Cultivate some kind of practice or quiet time that has the simple objective of restoring mental and emotional equilibrium.
 This is huge with mindset mastery, and the one most often neglected leg of the 3 Pillars.